H-1B Presidential Proclamation

 Port of Entry

-What to expect at a U.S. Port of Entry Upon arrival to the U.S., proceed to the terminal area for arriving passengers to begin inspection.
+What to expect at a U.S. Port of Entry Upon arrival to a U.S. port of entry, proceed to the terminal area for arriving passengers to begin inspection.
 As you approach the inspection station, you should have the documents listed in the section below.
-A Customs and Border Protection (CBP) officer will ask why you wish to enter […]
+A Customs and Border Protection (CBP) officer will ask why you […]

 2024 Exchange Visitor Skills List